The Hole (Scientology): Life in the Hole

 The pressure evidently worked, as Rinder wrote an "Apology and Announcement" on June 4, 2005 in which he told Miscavige, "I recognise very clearly how Treasonous I have been towards you and Scientology."
 He subsequently commented that such written confessions "read like North Korean POW writeups", alluding to the way that Korean War POWs detained in North Korea were forced to go through brainwashing to renounce their "reactionary imperialist" mindset.
 He explained to the Tampa Bay Times why people did not simply walk out of the Hole: "If you leave you are going to lose contact with your family and any friends who are Scientologists.
-You have it pounded into you the whole time that the only reason someone leaves a group like that is because they are bad, that you have done something that force you to have to leave."
+You have it pounded into you the whole time that the only reason someone leaves a group like that is because they are bad, that you have done something that forces you to have to leave."
 He noted people had invested a great deal of themselves in Scientology, that Sea Org members have "made a commitment beyond even a single lifetime" and that the prevailing attitude was that, "'I've lived through many lifetimes and there are lots of experiences that I've had that are far worse than this, so I can put up with this and I can stand it'."

 What was happening in the Hole took place out of view of the other staff members at Gold Base, but it was clear that it would not be a good thing to be sent there.
 According to author Lawrence Wright, "the entire base became paralyzed with anxiety about being thrown into the Hole.
 People were desperately trying to police their thoughts, but it was difficult to keep secrets when staff members were constantly being security-checked with E-Meters."
 Wright reports that Miscavige's statements were transcribed for the executives in the Hole, who would then have to repeatedly read them out loud to each other.

 Former Scientology members have said that conditions in the Hole worsened in 2006 after several executives had escaped.
 Security was tightened to prevent the confined executives from "blowing" (leaving).
 Brousseau says that he was ordered to fasten steel bars across the doors of the building, and the windows were modified so that they could only be opened a few inches.
 Another staff member objected, pointing out that any outsider could see the bars.
 They were removed after a few weeks, but the building was guarded around the clock to prevent further escapes.
 The Church of Scientology denies that bars were ever installed, saying, "Any allegation of bars being installed to hold people against their will is false and malicious and is denied."